How should we aggregate ratings? Accounting for personal rating scales via Wasserstein barycenters: A new framework for the ratings problem

 Thus far, the model is not identifiable, since we have not yet specified any information about the distribution $\mu$ or the personal scale functions $\phi_1,\dots,\phi_n$.
-The goals of the assumptions we now make are to make the model identifiable and to express the notion that ``an aggregate rating should reflect population consensus.''
 The assumptions we make will also serve to separate the problem into two components: the differing \emph{scales} of users' personal rating distributions and the differing \emph{orders} of each user's preferences.

 \begin{itemize}